Skip to main

 Interviews for full-time job opportunities after graduation and interviews for graduate or professional school.
 The student must notify the Instructor of Record prior to the occurrence of such absences.
 Instructors of Record have the right to request appropriate verification.

-• Programs with learning activities mandated by accreditation or licensure agencies may establish, as a matter of policy, educational consequences for students who have so many excused absences that they cannot complete the mandated learning activities.
-Pursuant to SR 6.1.1, the published program policies and individual course syllabi must describe these consequences, which may include the student being moved to a different graduation cohort.
+* Programs with learning activities mandated by accreditation or licensure agencies may establish, as a matter of policy, educational consequences for students who have so many excused absences that they cannot complete the mandated learning activities.
+The published program policies and individual course syllabi must describe these consequences, which may include the student being moved to a different graduation cohort.

 Reasonable Circumstances